TOAST-DOCS/Storage-Storage-Gateway/en/console-guide.md

 #### Network
 Select a VPC and subnet that you want to use for the storage gateway.
 A network interface is created on the instance that configures the gateway and the interface is associated with the subnet of the selected VPC.
-For more information about creating and managing network resources, see the [VPC User Guide](/Network/VPC/ko/overview/).
+For more information about creating and managing network resources, see the [VPC User Guide](/Network/VPC/en/overview/).
 Service gateways are used to connect storage outside of your VPC, such as Object Storage, without going over the Internet.
-For more information about Service Gateway, see the [Service Gateway User Guide](/Network/Service%20Gateway/ko/overview/).
+For more information about Service Gateway, see the [Service Gateway User Guide](/Network/Service%20Gateway/en/overview/).

 #### Floating IP
 Set whether to use a floating IP.
 Enabling a floating IP for the gateway allows the gateway to be accessible from the Internet.
-For more information, see the [Floating IP user guide](/Network/Floating%20IP/ko/overview/).
+For more information, see the [Floating IP User Guide](/Network/Floating%20IP/en/overview/).

 #### Security Groups
 Specify a security group to which the instance of the storage gateway belongs.
 To mount to NHN Cloud storage through the gateway from outside the selected VPC network, the security group must specify rules for the following ports